 - Cycle parking should be provided at the rates required by the County Durham Parking and Accessibility Standards.
-The space and access must also be adaptable for storing other mobility aids, including powered wheelchairs, mobility scooters, children’s buggies and prams.
-Electric power must be available to allow recharging of powered mobility aids and e-bikes.
+The space and access should, if possible, be adaptable for storing other mobility aids, such as powered wheelchairs, mobility scooters, children’s buggies and prams.
+Electric power must be available to allow recharging of powered mobility aids and e-bikes; and

-- Where storage is provided communally for a number of dwelling units the travel plan should include a commitment to ongoing active management of communal storage spaces, including timely removal of abandoned equipment, and provision of additional capacity when needed.
+- Where storage is provided communally for a number of dwelling units the travel plan should include a commitment to ongoing active management of communal storage spaces, including timely removal of abandoned equipment, and provision of additional capacity when needed; and

 - The design and location of storage must accord with current best practice guidance, with appropriate solutions selected depending on the style and context of the development.

 4.247 Current best practice guidance for cycle storage can be found in the Cycle Parking Guide for New Residential Developments (Transport Initiatives LLP and Cambridge City Council, 2010).
 Developers are strongly encouraged to use this guidance, adapted as necessary for the storage of other travel equipment covered by the policy.

 4.248 Cycle and mobility aid storage may be catered for simply by providing sufficient garage space.
 In properties without garages a variety of design solutions are shown in the Cycle Parking Guide for New Residential Developments, but particular attention will need to be paid to the storage of other mobility aids.
 Solutions such as porch extensions or additional hallway space would give greater flexibility than free-standing sheds or lockers, as the space could be used to store other belongings if the householder has no need to accommodate cycles or mobility aids.